saucelabs/sauce-docs/docs/visual-testing/integrations/nightwatch.md

 ### Build attributes

-When creating the service in Nightwatch's configuration, extra fields can be set to define the context, thus acting on which baselines new snapshots will be compared to. ([More info on baseline matching](../../visual-testing.md#baseline-matching))
+When creating the service in Nightwatch's configuration, extra fields can be set to define the context, thus acting on which baselines new snapshots will be compared to. ([More info on baseline matching](../../visual-testing.md#baseline-matching)).

 Options:

-- `buildName`: Name of the build
+- `buildName`: Name of the build, not used for matching, only for display purposes
-- `project`: Name of the project
+- `project`: Name of the project, used for matching
-- `branch`: Name of branch
+- `branch`: Name of branch, used for matching

 ```ts
 // ...